Ndoni-Nkosi/Candy_Sales/README.md

 # Candy Sales project
-A sales analysis is done on US candy distributor data from Maven Analytics.
-Synthetic data was collected for the purposes of this analysis.
+A sales analysis is done on US candy distributor data from Maven Analytics consisting of synthetic data.

 ## Table of Contents